tristan-sch/hello-redesign/README.md

 - Screen 1 is the hero section, very simple with nav bar + full screen image (I would have liked a darker image but did not find one) + headline + arrow to scroll down

-- I wanted to reproduce / improve their image with a fire, to get a welcoming feeling by entering the website, same as entering the restaurant.
-To see it and even smell it right away.
+- I wanted to reproduce and improve their image with a fire, to get a welcoming feeling by entering the website, same as entering the restaurant.

 - Screen 2 is only a small description with pictures and a CTA